Linlin727/ToStart/README.md

 As a user, I want to be able to view the list of tasks on my to-do list

-As a user, I want to be able to mark the statue of tasks as complete, in-progress, and incomplete on my to-do list
+As a user, I want to be able to mark the statue of tasks on my to-do list

 As a user, I want to be able to delete a task from my to-do-list

-As a user, I want to be able to see the total number of tasks on my to-do list

-As a user, I want to be able to see the number of tasks that need to be done